XPMUser/XPMUser.github.io/README.md

 5. ClassicFaces
 6. Coyblush

+WalkSpeed gives you a Walk Speed feature in settings where you can set your walk speed to anything.
+FastGameSpeed speeds up the game, but you can change it to other speed levels on the console tab in Developer Tools (setGameSpeed(x)), x means any number.
+ClassicFaces makes female wizards get the faces from earlier than March 2015.
+ImitationTitan gives you the Titan feature without an api.
+CoyBlush turns male faces into old female faces for boys and girls.
+Mathless disables math.

 Some mods might work or not work in some versions.

 Currently, these are the versions that support modpacks: